zerolfc/laravel-code-challenge/readme.md

 1. When a user searches for any term in the search box (see `index.blade.php`), the result should be three separate lists: one list with matching artists, one with matching albums and one with tracks.

 1. Each result in the lists should consist of an image and a title (name of artist, album or track respectively).
 Each result should be clickable and lead to another page which contains some more detailed information about the clicked item.

+### Addendum
+In your solution you should focus on code quality and structure.
+If possible and timely reasonable, you should also add tests.
+In your Views, however, you do not need to care for beauty or state-of-the-art HTML5 or CSS3 fancyness.
+Instead, using a **quick-and-dirty solution is fine for the markup**.
+Your PHP code should however show your skills regarding cleanness, readability and best practices.
+Wherever possible, try to follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID), at least as far as it is useful for this small challenge.